ibalampanis/ai-ethics/guide.md

 * Connection with like-minded individuals.
 * Improvement of physical and mental health.

+# Why is it hard for people to adopt greener habbits?

+* Lack of Awareness
+* Cost
+* Convenience
+* Habits
+* Social Environment
+* Time constraints

+> Though adopting greener habits is not an easy task, we should always strive to make even the smallest of changes.
+Remember *something* is better than nothing!

 # Specific examples of Green Living
 **Transportation** | **Diet** | **Water**